-- new (optional) If new is supplied as a parameter, callbacks will only be made if the state of the selected attribute (usually state) in the new state match the value of new.
-The parameter type is defined by the namespace or plugin that is responsible for the entity.
-If it looks like a float, list, or dictionary, it may actually be a string. - old (optional) If old is supplied as a parameter, callbacks will only be made if the state of the selected attribute (usually state) in the old state match the value of old.
-The same caveats on types for the new parameter apply to this parameter. - duration (int, optional) If duration is supplied as a parameter, the callback will not fire unless the state listened for is maintained for that number of seconds.
+- new (optional) If new is supplied as a parameter, callbacks will only be made if the state of the selected attribute (usually state) in the new state match the value of new. - old (optional) If old is supplied as a parameter, callbacks will only be made if the state of the selected attribute (usually state) in the old state match the value of old. - duration (int, optional) If duration is supplied as a parameter, the callback will not fire unless the state listened for is maintained for that number of seconds.
 This requires that a specific attribute is specified (or the default of state is used), and should be used in conjunction with the old or new parameters, or both.
 When the callback is called, it is supplied with the values of entity, attr, old, and new that were current at the time the actual event occurred, since the assumption is that none of them have changed in the intervening period.